The best video hosting providers

 • Strengths:

-• Ease of use: Set up streams quickly without much technical effort
+• Ease of use: Quickly set up streams with minimal technical effort

 • Weaknesses: